julionm/rust-studies/README.md

 ### unsafe superpowers

-- Dereference raw pointers
+- Dereference raw pointers - using raw pointers is cool, but needs to be careful
-- Call an unsafe function or method
+- Call an unsafe function or method - cool too, but not soo much use to this
-- Access or modify a mutable static variable
+- Access or modify a mutable static variable - maybe nice, but maybe spend more minutes can prevent this usage
-- Implement an unsafe trait
+- Implement an unsafe trait - cool but i need to study it's usage better to know the possibilities
-- Access fields of `union` s
+- Access fields of `union` s - only needed when integrating with C code

 ### unsafe superpowers annotations